leancodepl/js_corelibrary/packages/linters/eslint-config/README.md

 # @leancodepl/eslint-config

-Shareable ESLint configurations for TypeScript and React projects.
+ESLint configurations for TypeScript and React projects.

 ## Installation